 Aboriginal men and women in remote communities across Australia are creating some of the most compelling and innovative art in the world; it is radical, contemporary, beautiful and alive.
 Gallery Sydney-East is privileged to represent the finest established and newly emerging Australian Aboriginal artists, and to be involved in introducing them to audiences in the United States.

-We are delighted to announce Hiromi Ashlin's major new exhibition, "The Art of Hiromi Ashlin", will open at the Australian Consulate-General in New York City, NY, USA, beginning February 11, 2016 through April 29, 2016.
+We are delighted to announce Hiromi Ashlin's major new exhibition, "The Art of Hiromi Ashlin", is currently on exhibition at the Australian Consulate-General in New York City, NY, USA, through April 29, 2016.